 Multiple Locations, perlis.com

 You can't go one day in New Orleans without running into someone wearing a Perlis shirt.
 The iconic brand is easy to spot; just look for the crawfish symbol to know it's real.
-Perlis has been in business since 1939, and you can be a part of that history at their Uptown location (6070 Magazine Street) or the French Quarter location (600 Decatur Street).
+Perlis has been in business since 1939, and you can be a part of that history at their Uptown location (6070 Magazine St.) or the French Quarter location (600 Decatur St.).

 You'll have to make an appointment to visit FELLOW at their Uptown studio.
 This boutique men's clothing company only designs custom suits and clothes to give you pieces that no one else in the world owns.
 From something very traditional to totally unique-looking, Fellow stands ready to serve you.

-If you're lookin for something fresh, funky, and new—try out humidity.
-Their graphic t-shirts rock, and dope ne designs are always cycling in.
+If you're lookin for something fresh, funky, and new—try out Humidity.
+Their graphic t-shirts rock and dope new designs are always cycling in.
 Their options of baseball hats, beanies, bags, and accessories are also unique and trendy.

 Humidity doesn't stop at clothes either.
 They have a great selection of graphic art, photography prints, as well as trippy designs for your skateboard or wheels.
 They have over a dozen brands of shoes to chose from, so they definitely have some cool new kicks in stock for you.